 Tag Archives: Colombia

-By now, hopefully you’ve heard the name Diana Trujillo, the Colombia woman who came to the US at age 17 and is now a team leader at NASA working on the Perseverance Mars Rover.
+By now you’ve hopefully heard the name Diana Trujillo, the Colombian woman who came to the US at age 17 and is now a team leader at NASA working on the Perseverance Mars Rover.
 Her story is one that should … Continue reading

 My favorite show was Breaking Bad, and I was excited when Univision announced it was going to do a re-make of the show in Spanish.
 The adaptation is called “Metasasis” and is nearly identical to the U.S. version.
 Here we … Continue reading